inasafe/inasafe-doc/docs/source/user-docs/keywords.rst

 If you are using a PostgreSQL, WFS, Spatialite or other non-file based resources, you can still create keywords.
-In these circumstances the keywords will be written to a sqlite database - by default this database is stored as :file:`keywords.db` within the InaSAFE plugin directory root.
+In these circumstances the keywords will be written to a sqlite database - by default this database is stored as :file:`keywords.db` within the |project_name| plugin directory root.

-You may wish to use a different location for the :file:`keywords.db` keywords database - you can configure this by using the InaSAFE options dialog.
-The options dialog can be launched by clicking on the InaSAFE plugin toolbar's options icon (as shown below) or by doing :menuselection:`Plugins --> InaSAFE --> InaSAFE Options`.
+You may wish to use a different location for the :file:`keywords.db` keywords database - you can configure this by using the |project_name| options dialog.
+The options dialog can be launched by clicking on the |project_name| plugin toolbar's options icon (as shown below) or by doing :menuselection:`Plugins --> InaSAFE --> InaSAFE Options`.

 .. figure:: /static/inasafe-options-icon.png
    :align:   center